|

 waiting period cannot be waived by any party for any reason.

-compensation and medical benefits are suspended effective the mailing date of
+compensation and medical benefits are suspended effective the date of the

 2. Withdrawal